-- 1. Overall authority and responsibility for Departmental operations rests with the Chief of Police.
+- 1. Overall authority and responsibility for Departmental operations rest with the Chief of Police.
 A civilian administrative assistant is supervised by the Chief of Police. - a.
 Statutory Authority: The Chief of Police derives his or her power directly from the Code of Alabama, Title 11-43-81.
 This section describes the role of the mayor, giving him or her power for general supervision and control of all other officers and the affairs of the city or town to which they are appointed or elected. - b.
 Fiscal Authority: The Chief of Police carries overall authority and responsibility for the fiscal management of the agency.

 - c.
 Organizational Authority: The Chief of Police may reorganize the Department as necessary to accomplish its goals and objectives. - 2.
+Administrative Assistant: This position is responsible for providing administrative support to the Chief of Police. - 3.
 Office of Professional Standards (OPS): OPS conducts internal investigations, preemployment background investigations, and other internal matters as designated by the Chief of Police.
-The unit is staffed by a Police Lieutenant who reports to the Chief of Police. - 3.
-Public Information Specialist: This function is responsible for the release of information for public assistance, knowledge, and community awareness.
+The unit is staffed by a Police Lieutenant who reports to the Chief of Police. - 4.
+Accreditation: This unit researches case law and develops policies and procedures in accordance with best practices and state law. - 5.
+Public Information Specialist: This position is responsible for the release of information for public assistance, knowledge, and community awareness.
 Staffing is by a civilian who reports to the Chief of Police.